BachoSeven/dotfiles/README.md

 - My font is `Hack Nerd Font`

 ### Various
-- I use brave browser, you can find info about my config of it at `.config/brave_plugins`.
+- I use ungoogled-chromium, you can find info about my config of it at `.config/brave_plugins`.
 To improve its aesthetics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` pass phrase (try it!); which make a decent start page together Vimium's Vomnibar.
 (I now use a custom start page with Brave, check it out [here](https://github.com/BachoSeven/startpage).)
 - Most keys I press on any program are vim bindings, around which this setup is oriented.

 ## Screens